 SECTION 2.3.
-Non-certified personnel shall also have criminal record checks on a periodic basis, not to exceed every (five) years, using procedures and schedules to be determined by the Executive Director.
+Non-certified personnel shall also have criminal record checks on a periodic basis every five years.

 SECTION 2.4.
 Employment offers are contingent upon a satisfactory criminal record check.
 If the criminal record check reflects that the employee has not been arrested, charged, pled guilty or no contest, or been convicted of any criminal offense other than a minor traffic violation, the Principal shall have the authority without further authorization from the Governing Board to sign on behalf of the Board a standard (employment contract/ at-will agreement) with the conditions of employment and assignment of the employee as previously approved by the Board.